 - Cell Phone

 These expenses can be subject to change.
-For example, if you have a weekend trip planned you may need more of your budget allocated to gas for your vehicle.
-Or if you happen to use more cell phone data your bill may be larger due to upcharges.
+For example, if you have a weekend trip planned you might need more of your budget allocated to gas for your vehicle.
+Or if you happen to use more cell phone data, your bill may be larger due to upcharges.
 You will need to calculate your expenses every month.

 How To Create A Budget: The Ultimate Guide

 Clueless when it comes to setting up a budget and sticking to it?
 This guide to budgeting will help you figure out what you should be budgeting for and gives you no-brainer methods for tracking your monthly expenses.

 After you list all your monthly expenses, you will want to move on to your seasonal costs.

 Here are a few examples of seasonal expenses:

 - Property Taxes (if not escrowed into your mortgage)

 - Vehicle Maintenance (oil changes, tire rotations, etc.)

 - Housing Maintenance (furnace or gutter cleaning, etc.)